 AlterNetways company is one of several companies that works directly with “destinations”—large institutions to which many people drive regularly, such as universities and workplaces.
 Many workers, for example, are feeling pinched by the high cost of their solo car commute, and are demanding that their workplaces help alleviate those costs through assistance in forming carpools.

-For a $500 initial setup fee and an annual $500 for the first location, AlterNetWays will create a customized application window that opens directly from an institution’s Web site.
-(Additional locations are $100 each.
-For nonprofits and schools, setup is only $250.)
+For an initial setup fee and an annual cost for the first location, AlterNetWays will create a customized application window that opens directly from an institution’s Web site.
+(Additional locations are available for a smaller fee.
+For nonprofits and schools, discounts are available.)
 People can post when and from where they drive, either for one-time or regular trips, whether or not they listen to the radio or smoke, whether or not they’d like to share driving, and whether or not they’d like to charge a set reimbursement cost for a portion of the gas.

 Interested riders can click on the ride offers to see the routes illustrated on an online map, and can e-mail each other through the system anonymously to begin coordinating a carpool.
 Happy carpoolers can even give a “thumbs up” approval rating to their ride companions online to let other ride seekers know that a particular driver is safe behind the wheel, or a particular rider is punctual or makes for pleasant company.
 (Use caution in making initial contact with strangers, as you would in responding to any Internet or print classified advertisement.)

-Members of the social networking Web site Facebook.com can coordinate rides with “friends” and those in their school or workplace-based network by downloading its free Carpool application, powered by Zimride.
+Facebook users can coordinate rides with friends and those in their school or workplace-based network by downloading its free Carpool application, powered by Zimride.

 Mark Evanoff, founder of AlterNetWays, believes that organizing ridesharing among people who share a common destination maximizes the likelihood of successful ride matches.
 He is so excited to spread the word about ride matching that his company makes a customized ridesharing application available free to any house of worship that wishes to coordinate weekly shared rides for their congregants.